chengkuangan/Tutorials/payment-exception-handling/modules/ValidationHandler/README.md

-# Audit Log Aggregator Service
+# Validation Handler

-Using the Kafka Streams API to provides simulation for audit trails aggregation and cleansing on multiple audit trails entries from different microservices.
+Using the Kafka Streams API to consolidates and route messages from [Credit Check](../LimitCheck) and [Fraud Check](../FraudCheck)

 ## Using this in armv7 like RPI